Jessie219-web/wiki-documents/docs/Seeed_Elderly/reSpeaker/ReSpeaker_Core_v2.0.md

 **B. Use UPM Library**

 The UPM project implements sensors' driver based on the MRAA library, so we no longer need to care about the GPIO programming or what the I2C address of a sensor, all the default informations and logics for a particular sensor has been wrapped into a UPM library.
-UPM has supported bunch of sensors. <https://iotdk.intel.com/docs/master/upm/modules.html>.
+UPM has supported bunch of sensors.
+[UPM modules](https://iotdk.intel.com/docs/master/upm/modules.html).
 But please note that we didnt confirm every sensor works on the ReSpeaker Core v2.0.

 **Example for Grove Digital Light Sensor**